What are you looking for?

 The buddy system can work outside the official hierarchy.
 For example, someone in production might mentor someone in sales, helping the auditor to interpret the requirements of the standard for an area they may not otherwise know.

 The program could be run on a purely voluntary basis or implemented as part of a professional development program with rewards and recognition for participation.
-Depending on the size and complexity of the organization, this initiative could be coordinated by the Quality Team or as a joint effort with HR and Training and Development.
+Depending on the size and complexity of the organization, this improvement initiative could be coordinated by the Quality Team or as a joint effort with HR and Training and Development.

 Extend to Many Auditees